 All incoming first-year students participate in primary prevention and awareness programming as part of their orientation and welcome week activities, and returning students participate in ongoing training and related programs.
-Graduate students are also provided with an on-line sexual assault prevention course.
+Incoming transfer and graduate students are also provided with an online sexual assault prevention course.